codazoda/reverse/README.md

 This is a container for a minimalist reverse proxy using nginx.

+Below are some docker commands you can run to build and run individual containers.
+I typically run these with Docker Compose from another repo that deploys this container into an application.
+I'm leaving these commands here for reference, however.

 ## Build the Docker Image

 `docker build --no-cache --tag reverse .`